moorepants/dissertation/davisbicycle.rst

 [Astrom2005]_
    Åström et al. talks briefly about the steer torque measurement system constructed for the UCSB instrumented bicycle but with little extra information.
-He does include a nice photo of the apparatus, :ref:`Figure 12
+He does include a nice photo of the apparatus, :ref:`Figure 11.12<figCheng>`.
-   <figCheng>`.

    .. _figCheng: